Passing the Texas LTC Test With My Eyes Closed

 I did it to prove to myself I could

-I have long taught that conceal carriers should be able to close their eyes, draw their gun, and open their eyes to see their sights lined up and their gun mostly pointed at the target.
+I have long taught that conceal carriers should be able to close their eyes, draw the pistol from the holster, and open their eyes to see their sights lined up and their gun mostly pointed at the target.
 One day I realized I had gotten good enough that I could probably pass the Texas LTC/CCW/CHL test with my eyes closed.
 It took some time to find a range that would allow me to do it – and by range, I mean private property.

 So I did this so I could prove to myself that I could and what I was teaching had merit.